ArtS/arts.github.com/_posts/2016-07-09-how-to-set-default-selected-value-on-drop-down-list-from-database.md

 ### DANGER.
 WARNING.
 THERE BE DRAGONS.
-There's one __BIG CAVEAT__: the default value supplied via one of those methods will be completely ignored if the value of first parameter of `DropDownListFor` (Model.CountryId in this case) is not null.
-In other words, if user had selected a value or if the model got this value set via some other pathway (like you loaded it from database), the default value __will be ignored__.
+There's one __BIG CAVEAT__: the default value supplied via one of those methods will be completely ignored if the value of the first parameter of `DropDownListFor` (Model.CountryId in this case) is not null.
+In other words, if a user had selected a value or if the model got this value set via some other pathway (like you loaded it from a database), the default value __will be ignored__.

 I have tripped over this myself, time and again, even when writing this article.
-So make sure the model field that you use to store the selected Id from the drop down list is nullable, __and is set to null__ on the first page load.
+So make sure the model field that you use to store the selected Id from the dropdown list is nullable __and is set to null__ on the first page load.

 Also, __do not use__ `SelectedList` or `SelectedListItem` to specify what user had selected, instead